 This version is made healthier by using reduced-sodium canned tomatoes and ground turkey.

-The mixture can either be mixed via a goulash or layered on top of Penne for an Italian-inspired meatballs and pasta effect.
+The mixture can either be mixed via a goulash or layered on top of Penne for an Italian-inspired pasta effect.

 Looking for more healthier alternatives using ground turkey?
 Try our balsamic meatloaf, a delicious update to this comfort food classic.

 For more tasty meatball recipes, get ready for more amazing meals with some of our favorites:

 - 1 15 oz can reduced sodium stewed diced tomatoes Italian style

 - 1 lb ground turkey

 - 1/2 teaspoon oregano (dried)

 - Preheat oven to 325 degrees.
 Mix meat, egg, a handful of bread crumbs, salt, pepper, and oregano.
 Mixture should stick together and form balls but should not be too dry, if too dry add a little juice from the tomatoes.